Skip to main content

 This arrangement was previously only available for SATSS members for trips booked through the Access Taxi Centralised Booking Service (Access Taxi CBS).

-Access Taxi customers who use a wheelchair, scooter or large (ride-on) mobility aide and are not currently a SATSS member can now register for a non-SATSS Access Taxi Card.
+Non-SATSS customers who use a wheelchair, scooter or large (ride-on) mobility aide and are not currently a SATSS member can register for a non-SATSS Access Taxi Card.

 The lifting fee is not applicable for non-SATSS trips that are covered under contracted arrangements with facilities such as schools.
 The lifting fee will apply to access trips booked by hospital staff in an individual capacity and where the metered fare is applied.